-The six-element, in-house TLD system Pantex used from 1977 to 1980 responded well to thermal neutrons but under-responded to neutrons with energies above about 10 keV (Thompson 1977).
+The in-house TLD system used at Pantex from 1974 to 1980 responded well to thermal neutrons but under-responded to neutrons with energies above about 10 keV (Thompson 1977).
 Therefore, this system did not measure a significant fraction of the neutrons in the Pantex workplace.

-The response of the Panasonic UD-802 TLD to thermal and fast neutron radiation was measured by Roberson et al. (1983) using a bare and moderated 252Cf sources.
-These measurements showed that the UD-802 significantly under-responded to fast neutrons.
-Therefore, UD_802-measured neutron doses between 1980 and 1993 are likely to be underestimated.
+The response of the Panasonic UD-802 TLD to thermal and fast neutron radiation was measured by Roberson et al. (1983) using bare and moderated 252Cf sources.
+These measurements showed that the UD-802 significantly under-responded to fast neutrons; therefore, UD-802-measured neutron doses between 1980 and 1993 are likely to be underestimated.
 DOELAP accredited the Panasonic UD-809/UD-812 TLD system in 1993 for all neutron categories applicable at Pantex.
-Measured neutron doses at Pantex since 1994 are reliable, and dose reconstructors should use the dose of record [44].
-In addition, the Pantex site retrospectively reanalyzed all neutron dosimeter results from 1977 through 1993 using the dosimeter algorithm that was accredited by DOELAP.
+Measured neutron doses at Pantex since 1994 are reliable and dose reconstructors should use the dose of record [44].
+In addition, the Pantex site retrospectively reanalyzed all neutron dosimeter results from 1974 through 1993 using the dosimeter algorithm that was accredited by DOELAP.
 These results have been linked to individual worker records and should be used for dose reconstruction [45].